alimohyudin/video-editor/README.md

 Web Based Video Editor that saves output video data in JSON format and resources are kept as is.

-This project needs some work to make it usable by end user as there are small bugs.
+[ This projct needs some work to make it usable by end user as there are small bugs. ]

-## Customize configuration

-No customization of configuration is available as of now.

 ## Project Setup